Allergies are no fun. A wine allergy is even worse.

 Red Wine Allergy

-People who suffer from wine allergies are more likely to have reactions to red wines than white wines.
+People who suffer from wine allergies are more likely to have reactions to red wines than different types of white wines.
 One issue may be an allergy to alcohol itself.
 Red wines have a higher wine alcohol content than white wines.
 A person with this allergy may not experience symptoms when drinking the best white wine types.

 Another cause could be the presence of high levels of histamine.
 Histamine is a chemical that naturally occurs in the body and in various foods and drinks.